-- 1. Complete the FAFSA at www.fafsa.gov.
+- 1. Complete the FAFSA atwww.fafsa.gov.
 Jessup's school code is 001281. - An electronic Student Aid Report (e-SAR) will be emailed to you within a few days.
 (Check your junk mail!)
 The e-SAR is a report of all the information you reported on the FAFSA and provides you with your Estimated Family Contribution (EFC).
 When you receive your e-SAR, check for any corrections that need to be made.
 Your FAFSA information is sent electronically to Jessup. - 3.
 You may receive a letter from the Financial Aid Office requesting additional documents for a process known as verification.
 Some students will be selected by the Department of Education to have their FAFSA information double-checked for accuracy by the Financial Aid Office. - 4.
 Complete all admissions requirements.
 You must be granted admission before you can receive an official Financial Aid Offer. - 5.
 You can expect to receive a Financial Aid Offer Letter within two to three weeks of being accepted and completing the verification process (if applicable).
-Review the letter, accept the aid you would like to receive, sign the letter, and return a copy to the Financial Aid Office. - 6.
+Review the letter and log on to your Student Portal to Accept/Decline your loans. - 6.
 If you indicate you will be taking out a student loan, you will need to complete a Master Promissory Note (MPN) and Entrance Counseling.
 These can all be done online under the Loans section of the Financial Aid website.
 If a parent is interested in taking out a Parent PLUS loan, please speak with your financial aid counselor.
+(Available only to parent(s) of dependent student.)